 Doing payroll means dealing with the IRS on a regular basis.
 If that feels like too much, there are services that will do your household payroll for you.
 Two that you might want to check out are NannyChex and NannyPay.

 NannyChex is an online service that has two levels of service: full service and tax only.

 If you are comfortable with the tax-only service then definitely look into NannyPay.
-It’s a software you download to your computer, but it does everything that the NannyChex tax-only service does, except it only costs $149 a year.
+It’s a software you download to your computer, but it does everything that the NannyChex tax-only service does but costs much less.